 Massachusetts Could be the Fourth State

 Massachusetts recently awarded three licenses to build casinos in different parts of the state.
-Though the proverbial shovel has yet to break ground, there are two bills in the Massachusetts legislature that would legalize online gambling within the Bay State’s borders.
+Though the proverbial shovel has yet to break ground, there are two bills in the Massachusetts legislature that would legalize internet gambling within the Bay State’s borders.

 Keep in Touch With Online Gambling